chelcomp/immich-docker-compose/README.md

 > **Warning**: Immich is under very active development.
 Expect bugs and breaking changes.
 It is not recommended to use it as the only copy of your photos and videos.
 Always have a backup.

+## About This Repository

+This repository provides a convenient, ready-to-use setup for deploying a self-hosted Immich instance using Docker.
+It is intended for users who want a simple way to get started with Immich without having to manually configure the entire environment.

+### Key Changes and Additions

+- **Simplified Setup:** This repository includes a pre-configured `docker-compose.yml` file and an `.env.template` to make the initial setup as straightforward as possible.
+- **Helper Scripts:** A collection of shell scripts (`start.sh`, `stop.sh`, `restart.sh`, `update.sh`, `logs.sh`, `immich-go.sh`) are included to simplify common management tasks.
+- **Self-Contained:** All necessary files to run the application are included in this repository, making it easy to clone and deploy.

 ## Table of Contents

 - [Prerequisites](#prerequisites)